mebusy/notes/dev_notes/Texture_and_Modeling.md

 Using the 2D surface texture coordinates (s, t) or the surface parameters (u, v) is fairly safe, but might cause problems due to nonuniformities in the scale of the parameter space (e.g., compression of the parameter space at the poles of a sphere).
 Solid textures avoid that problem because they are defined in terms of the 3D coordinates of the sample point.
 If a solid texture is based on the *camera* space coordinates of the point , the texture on a surface will change whenever either the camera or the object is moved.
 If the texture is based on world space coordinates, it will change whenever the object is moved.
 In most cases, solid textures should be based on the shader space coordinates of the shading samples, so that the texture will move properly with the object.
 The shader space is defined when the shader is invoked, and that can be done at a suitable place in the transformation hierarchy of the model so that everything works out.

 It is a simplification to say that a texture is defined in terms of a single texture space.
-In general a texture is a combination of a number of separate “features,” each of which might be defined in terms of its own *feature* space.
+In general a texture is a combination of a number of separate "features," each of which might be defined in terms of its own *feature* space.
 If the various feature spaces that are used in creating the texture are not based on one underlying texture space, great care must be exercised to be sure that texture features don’t shift with respect to one another.
 The feature spaces should have a fixed relationship that doesn’t change when the camera or the object moves.

 <h2 id="b4a79de0915ebf290a02cc4dec4ed3cb"></h2>
 ## Layering and Composition